crispthinking/rust-workshop/chatlines/README.md

 ## Using this Tutorial

-In this tuturial I'll walk you through creating a simple program that uses regular expressions using the rust toolchain.
+In this tutorial I'll walk you through creating a simple program that uses regular expressions using the rust toolchain.
 In this tutorial `$ foo` represents commands which should be typed at the command line.
 To follow the tutorial you should make sure you have access to:

  * A terminal or console from which you can run `cargo` and `rustc`.
- * A text editor (Visual Studio Code is recommemnded if you have to choose)
+ * A text editor (Visual Studio Code is recommended if you have to choose)

 # Creating a Project

-Let's begin by creating a new empty console applicaiton with `cargo`.
+Let's begin by creating a new empty console application with `cargo`.
 Open your terminal and run:

 ```
 $ cargo new --bin chatlines
 ```

-This shoudl create a new directory called `chatlines/` with a layout similar to this:
+This should create a new directory called `chatlines/` with a layout similar to this:

 ```
 .
-├── #README.md#
 ├── Cargo.toml
 └── src
     └── main.rs

-1 directory, 3 files
+1 directory, 2 files
 ```

 Change into that directory and make sure everything is working by running: